ksenia-ekshova/nft-tests/README.md

 Preconditions: creating a new wallet, replenishing its balance from bank account, interacting with the contract (creating an NFT collection and mint NFT) are implemented using the Ethers library.
 To test the NFT collection through the API, the Moralis library and API key were used, and the Axios library was used to interact with the application backend.
 Mocha was chosen as the test runner.
-The sensitive date is placed in the .env file, for local launch, see the description below.
+The sensitive data is placed in the .env file, for local launch, see the description below.

 # Task